 3. Treat your hair regularly

 After shampooing, apply a dime-sized portion of Argan oil and work it into your ends or use it as a hot oil treatment.

 4. Quit abusing your hair

 Don’t wash it every day.
-Give it a couple of days in between shampoos to rebuild its natural oils.
+Give it a few of days in between shampoos to rebuild its natural oils.

-Go easy with your blow dryer and curling iron or stop using them altogether.
+Go easy with your blow dryer and curling iron or stop using it altogether.
 Try to get your hair cut so it will drip dry without styling.
 If you must use a blow dryer, set it to a cooler temperature.

 Avoid using hairspray, mousse, or other stiffening products because they’ll dry out your hair and make it look dull.